key stage 3 overview

 Find below booklets for pupils to take on additional learning, just for fun!
 These booklets include delicious recipes, graphics and product design projects, and fun things to make with textiles.

-In Year 8, pupils choose 4 subjects to study in depth in Year 9.
-This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject over a three-year course.
-The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, RE and PHSEE (Personal, Social and Health Education) lessons.
+During the final term of Year 8 and the beginning terms of Year 9, pupils give serious thought to the 4 subjects that they would like to study at GCSE.
+This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject.
+The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, RE and PHSE (Personal, Social and Health Education) lessons.

 These discussions will examine the course outline of each subject; what is required from the student; coursework and examination information; along with future career pathways with this subject.
 This process is designed to ensure that each pupil is confident in their choices, understands the deep learning needs of each subject, and that they are matched to the next stages of education when eventually moving into Key Stage 5.